-Despite reforms in recent years, Azerbaijan’s banking system remains somewhat unstable.
+Despite recent reforms, Azerbaijan’s banking system remains somewhat limited and is relatively small in comparison to the country's GDP.
 The Central Bank of Azerbaijan regulates all monetary policy and banks in the country.
-While some banks in Azerbaijan remain state-owned, a privatisation drive has been in effect in the post-Soviet era, and a number of international banks have also opened local branches.
+While some banks in Azerbaijan remain state owned, a privatisation drive has been in effect in the post-Soviet era, and a number of international banks have also opened local branches.

 Banking in Azerbaijan

 There are numerous options for expats when it comes to banking in Azerbaijan.
 Although there are many local banks, a number of international banks have entered the market in the post-Soviet era, and these offer the best and most reliable option for expats.

 Not all expats will need to open a local account.
 This includes expats on short-term stays or those who can receive salaries in their existing international bank account.
 However, for expats who wish or need to open a local bank account can do so easily, and it’s usually free.
 Expats wanting to open a bank account in Azerbaijan are advised to try to open one with a well-established international bank.

 Although credit cards are becoming more popular, Azerbaijan remains mostly a cash-based society.
 Most major hotels and restaurants in Baku will accept international credit cards.

 ATMs are available in Baku and other major towns, and these usually accept foreign-issued bank cards.
 Most ATMs are inside banks, but some can be found in supermarkets and hotels.

 It’s possible to pay most utility bills at an ATM in Azerbaijan.

 Taxes in Azerbaijan